Solaris9/express-typescript/README.md

 I made this because I was bored in quarantine, it's basically what the title says.
 An express framework but powered by TypeScript.

-You have a main file and a folder for controllers.

 # ExpressApplication

 Start with a main file: